renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-heroku-container-registry.md

 <img src="/docs/assets/img/docker/continuous-delivery-heroku-docker-registry/heroku-container-registry-form.png" class="img-responsive img-bordered" alt="Heroku Container Registry form">

-After you have inputted the API key, click "Save".
+After you have entered the API key, click "Save".
 Your Heroku Container Registry credentials will be securely encrypted and saved.

 You can now push images to Heroku Container Registry through Semaphore.